 - Mainly used for practice sessions with a boxing bag.

-- Bag gloves are much thinner than sparring gloves.
+- These bag gloves are much thinner than sparring gloves.

 - Bag gloves starting usually from the weight of 4 oz to 14 oz and more.